altumguides/altumguides.github.io/index.md

  7. Residing in the bottom middle of the page are the submit buttons.
 The green `Good` button will annotate the current subject as having sufficient distinct images, and the red `Bad` button will annotate the current subject as the opposite.

 # <a name="Instruction"></a>Objective
-  - For each subject, you are to determine whether the subject falls in one of the following groups:
+  - For each subject, you are to determine whether the **subject is asian** and falls in one of the following groups:
 	  - If **more than 90% of the images** shown for a celebrity subject belongs to a single face identity, then click the green `Very Good` button.
 	  - If **more than 80% and less than 90% of the images** shown for a celebrity subject belongs to a single face identity, then click the yellow `Good` button.
 	  - Otherwise, click the red `Bad` button.